georgexyz19/inkscapetutorial.org/content/posts/extension10_understand_units.md

 ## Coordinate Systems

-When we create a `Line` element and add it to the drawing, we usualy do not need to specify a unit for line length.
+When we create a `Line` element and add it to the drawing, we usually do not need to specify a unit for line length.
 For example, here is the code for `el11` in previous chapter.

 ```python